 Whitman House (Truro)

 Established in 1894 by the Whitman Family this restaurant has been welcoming visitors for over 100 years.
 It started as a bed & breakfast and was then turned into a pancake kitchen in 1962 by the Rice Family.
-In the 70s dining rooms were constructed, built with materials rich in history, and in 2001 the Bass Tavern was added.
-This historic restaurant has become one of the finest on Cape Cod and is a must visit!
+It was changed again in the 70s to the Tavern it is today.
+This one is a must-visit!

 Swan River Fish Market & Restaurant (Dennisport)